mouldimus/notes/HTML_Concepts.md

 }
 ```

-Other JavaScript code elements could call this “add” function by specifying its name and passing it two numbers.
+Other JavaScript code elements could call this "add" function by specifying its name and passing it two numbers.
 That could look like this:

 ```js
 var sum = add(5,7);
 ```

-Here, the code would create the variable called “sum”, call the function “add” and pass it the two numbers 5 and 7, and take the result (12) and assign that value to the variable “sum”.
+Here, the code would create the variable called "sum", call the function "add" and pass it the two numbers 5 and 7, and take the result (12) and assign that value to the variable "sum".

 ## Methods
 [Jump Back](#contents)

 In JavaScript, a *method* is a set of code *associated with an object* that is designed to change the state of that object when it executes.
 In other words, the method is performed *on the object*.

 You create these methods when you create the object.
-Let’s look at how we might do that with our previous example of a “student” object:
+Let's look at how we might do that with our previous example of a "student" object:

 ```js
 var student = {